Andrew Tagg. Testicular trouble, Don't Forget the Bubbles, 2013. Available at:

 - Doppler US can aid diagnosis in equivocal cases but if not immediately available should not prevent a trip to the OR

 - Testicular torsion

 - Testicular rupture

 What is the incidence of testicular torsion and who is at risk?

 Torsion occurs in 1 in 4000 men less than 25 years old.
-It has a bimodal distribution with 65% of cases occurring during puberty due to hormone induced changes in size.
+It has a bimodal distribution.
+65% of cases occur during puberty due to hormone-induced changes in size.

 10% of cases occur in boys under one year of age.
 Some of these torsions may have occurred before delivery!